 Emma Robbins is the director of the Navajo Water Project, which provides infrastructure for Navajo families to access running water in New Mexico, Utah and Arizona.
 The project is a part of the water nonprofit DigDeep.

 Native American households face barriers to accessing running water.
 About 30% of families on the Navajo reservation don’t have running water, according to the project.
 Robbins joined the project after growing up in an area with a high concentration of water poverty.
 She is a Diné artist, and uses her work to raise awareness about the need for clean water across all Native American nations.
 She is also an Aspen Institute Health Communities Fellow.

 Shalanda Baker is a Professor of Law, Public Policy and Urban Affairs at Northeastern University.
 She is an expert on energy and environmental policy.

 Baker also found the Energy Justice Program at the William S. Richardson School of Law of the University of Hawai’i.
 She is also a Fulbright scholar and completed a William H. Hastie Fellowship at the University of Wisconsin Law School.

 Prior to teaching, she worked as a corporate and project finance associate for the law firm Bingham McCutchen.

 Areas of Expertise: Energy Policy, Environmental Policy, Sustainable Development

 Kiho Kim is a professor of Environmental Science at American University.
-Kim’s work focuses on how environmental drivers, such as climate change and nutrient pollution, have affected coastal ecosystem health.
+His work focuses on how environmental drivers, such as climate change and nutrient pollution, impact coastal ecosystem health.

 Regina Shih is a Senior Policy Researcher at the RAND Corporation where she leads the Climate Change and Health Group.
 She conducts research in three primary areas: environmental health, aging, and mental health.